hash-crash/Grapher/README.md

 * **6.2.
 Importing:** Use the file input or drag-and-drop (See Section 4.1).
 Invalid formats will trigger an error message.
 * **6.3.
 Exporting/Viewing:** Use the 'File Contents' panel in the right sidebar to view the current graph data, download it as a `.txt` file, or copy it to the clipboard.
+* **6.4.
+Your Data** Grapher runs entirely in your web browser.
+Any data you import or otherwise input will not be sent to any server, and no cookies are used.

+    * Note: The most recent graph is saved to [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) as a best-effort means of combatting data loss.

 ## 7. Change History & Undo/Redo